balajich/cheatsheets/README.md

-# cheatsheets
+# Cheat Sheets
-Contians cheat sheets for all the common technologies
+Contains cheat sheets for all the common technologies